icing/blog/httpd-2.4.50.md

  - is access granted?: yes <- if base security was removed

 This was reported by cPanel security team.
 They verified our fix and we released 2.4.50 and reported CVE-2021-41773.

+Absent an `Alias` or `ScriptAlias` for the base path `/img-sys`, Apache httpd would reject `/path/to/httpd/htdocs/../../../../../../etc/passwd` because the core URI to path translation mechanism rejects anything above the `DocumentRoot` (`/path/to/httpd/htdocs` here), which is not the case of mod_alias (this is being addressed for the next httpd version as a second line of defense).

 ## Affection, 2.4.50